ronnyml/snowplow-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-javascript-tags-with-Google-Tag-Manager.md

 <a name="next-steps" />
 ## 3. Next steps

-Now you have setup the Javascript tracking tags, you are in a position to [test that they fire](testing the javascript tracker is firing).
+Now you have setup the JavaScript tracking tags, you are in a position to [test that they fire](testing the javascript tracker is firing).

 [Return to setup guide](Setting-up-Snowplow).